am a medical ethicist and a barrister at 12 King's Bench Walk Chambers, London.

 publication ethics, and the ethics of end-of-life care

-My latest book - "Doing Clinical Ethics" was published by Springer in 2012.
-It has recently been reviewed by the Medical Protection Society (here) and the Ministry of Ethics website (here).
+My latest ethics book - "Doing Clinical Ethics" was published by Springer in 2012.
+It has been reviewed by the Medical Protection Society (here), the Ministry of Ethics website (here) and the London Journal of Primary care (here).
 A pre-publication copy of the book is available at no charge in the 'Publications' section of this website.

 include close-up magic, chess, most sports, French